erikaheidi/blog/src/content/posts/freecad-for-beginners/index.md

 ## Next Steps

 You learned the basics of how to navigate FreeCAD's interface, how to move between workbenches, and how to create a simple solid in the Part design and export the STL mesh for 3D printing.
-In the next post of this series, you'll learn how to create a simple pen holder using FreeCAD's Part Design and Sketcher workbenches.
-In the meanwhile, check out [FreeCAD wiki](https://wiki.freecad.org/Main_Page) in case you want to learn more about this tool.
+In the next post of this series, you'll learn [how to create a simple pen holder using FreeCAD's Part Design and Sketcher workbenches](/posts/freecad-tutorial-penholder).
+Check also the [FreeCAD wiki](https://wiki.freecad.org/Main_Page) in case you want to learn more about FreeCAD.